 This IDC Government Insights: United States Government Infrastructure and Systems Optimization Strategies program is a research advisory service that studies how government infrastructure can be leveraged to implement and support powerful agency-level digital transformation.
 This service features government IT spending and budget data, use case studies focused on infrastructure improvement, surveys, and a range of IDC Market Forecasts, IDC Perspective documents, IDC MaturityScapes, and more.

-This program examines the shifting landscape of government datacenters, the deployment of IT assets within the government enterprise, and how cognitive and AI systems are being used to help manage the increasingly complex government IT enterprise.
+This program examines the shifting landscape of government datacenters, the deployment of IT assets within the government enterprise, and software-defined and AI systems are being used to help manage the increasingly complex government IT enterprise, including datacenters and networks.

 Throughout the year, this service will address the following topics:

-- How CIOs and chief financial officers need to be in lockstep while making long-term investment decision that can help significantly improve government IT.
+- How CIOs and chief financial officers need to be in lockstep while making long-term investment decisions that can help significantly improve government IT

 Key Questions Answered